Event

 | endTime | beat | Event end time. | - | - |

-- The coordinate system’s origin is at the center of the screen.
-The X‑axis range is
+- The coordinate system is anchored at the center of the screen.
+The X-axis ranges from

 Alphaevents is0to255.0means fully transparent,255means fully opaque.- If an

-Alphaevent value is negative, the judgment line will be hidden along with allNoteson that line.
-(According to cmdysj, this is a deprecated and unintended feature, but it still works.)
+Alphaevent value is negative, the judge line and allNoteson that line will be hidden.
+According to cmdysj, this is a deprecated and unintended behavior, but it still works.

 - If an